Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/tiktok-cohort.md

 ### Amplitude setup

 1. In Amplitude, navigate to **Data Destinations**, then find **TikTok Ads - Cohort**.
 2. Click **Connect to TikTok Ads**.
-You'll be redirected to TikTok Ads to authenticate.
+You're redirected to TikTok Ads to authenticate.
-3. In the TikTok permissions modal, make sure **Audience Management** is selected, then click **Confirm**.
-You'll be redirected back to Amplitude.
+3. In the TikTok permissions modal, select **Audience Management**, then click **Confirm**.
+You're redirected back to Amplitude.
 4. Back in Amplitude, map your TikTok and Amplitude users.
 TikTok Ads supports four keys:
    - Email: Matches on user email address.[^1]
    - Phone Number: Matches on user phone number.[^1]